bknox83/knoxstringing-website/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+This code of conduct applies to participation in this project: issues, pull requests, discussions, and related spaces.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our